kkarimz/SwiftOPML/README.md

-# OPML
+# SwiftOPML
+This is a fork of [OPML](https://github.com/pixel-foundry/opml) by [Pixel Foundry](https://github.com/pixel-foundry).

-OPML is a Swift package for parsing and creating [OPML](http://dev.opml.org/spec2.html) files.
+SwiftOPML is a Swift package for parsing and creating [OPML](http://dev.opml.org/spec2.html) files.

 This package aims to create an opinionated, but strongly-typed and correct implementation of the OPML spec.
 For instance, the [OPML spec](http://dev.opml.org/spec2.html) defines some rarely-used properties related to the internal state of a hypothetical desktop application, like `vertScrollState` and `windowTop`, which this implementation deems unnecessary and omits.